 Example 1 in Table AD-2 (Example Values for the Sequence SLDR used for the Construction of the 4 µs duration MC-OOK On symbol) has been evaluated under a number of channel conditions and has shown consistent good performance in both multipath fading and additive white Gaussian noise channels.
 This sequence also has the lowest PAPR among the BPSK MC-OOK On symbols for a single channel transmission.

-Example 2 in Table AD-2 (Example Values for the Sequence SLDR used for the Construction of the 4 µs duration MC-OOK On symbol) has been designed to provide good performance in commonly found propagation conditions, including the additive white Gaussian noise channel.
-This MC-OOK On symbol has nearly constant envelope and power distributed over the full bandwidth.
-Therefore, it might be transmitted with an output power higher than during the L-STF, L-LTF and L-SIG.

-Example 3 in Table AD-2 (Example Values for the Sequence SLDR used for the Construction of the 4 µs duration MC-OOK On symbol) has been found to provide good performance through exhaustive search among the OFDM symbols with BPSK modulation.
-This sequence is optimized for good tradeoff between multipath fading channel performance and PAPR.
+This sequence meets the Correlation Test in Subclause 30.3.12.5.